Construction loans: What do you need to know?

-In the latter case, a buyer will need some form of a construction loan.
+In the latter case, you need a construction loan.
 The key concept of construction loans is they differ from traditional mortgages.
 Rather than paying back the loan over many years, you'll have a short time frame – generally 12 months or less – to pay the construction loan.
 This is generally done by rolling this debt into a more typical mortgage loan.

 With a traditional mortgage, a lender will let you borrow based only on the value of the existing property.
 But construction loans let you borrow based on the estimated property value after improvements, such as the home and landscaping.

 Depending on whether you're using a general contractor or a custom builder, some of the steps below may not apply.
 It can be a long and complicated process to build something from scratch.
 To start, you must figure out how much home you can afford.